overdoignism/FourthWallMC/README.md

 **v1.11**
 Some bug fix / Change some launcher represent
-We will use "release building" for max performance after this version.
+The main execute (Fourthwallmc.exe) will use "release building" for max performance after this version.

 **v1.10**
 UI modified and performance improved / Some bug fix.